alishanjack/h-box/README.md

    - Generate preview image<br>
 ## Network Import：<br>
    - The following imports are supported<br>
-   - pornhub,xvideo,xnxx,xhamster,91porn,hentaiworld,uncensoredhentai,animeidhentai (I think you to know what I'm talking about -_-)<br>
+   - pornhub,xvideo,xnxx,xhamster,91porn,hentaiworld,uncensoredhentai,animeidhentai...15+(I think you to know what I'm talking about -_-)<br>
    Welcome to talk about bugs and feature improvements.<br>
    Join the discussion group to learn together [t.me/hboxapp](https://t.me/hboxapp)